Spydarlee/karnbianco.co.uk/content/writing/critical-questions-about-ai/critical-questions-about-ai.md

 <cite>— [The Generative AI Race Has a Dirty Secret](https://www.wired.com/story/the-generative-ai-search-race-has-a-dirty-secret/) [^39]</cite>

+Like other complex software processes  — such as video editing or rendering large 3D worlds in video games, for instance — generative, multi-purpose "AI" systems (especially image generation tools) are inherently energy-intensive, relative to other software, even when they're just being run locally on personal computers. [^40] The deeper threat, however, emerges from "AI" being rolled out in tools that huge numbers of people use on a day-to-day basis.

 As Google, Microsoft, and others, rush to integrate generative "AI" into their search engines, we could see a "fivefold increase in computing power and huge carbon emissions." [^39] Internet search is something almost every internet user relies on, it's not something we can easily opt out of.
 Incurring large emissions for standalone apps like ChatGPT is one thing, but the insistence that "AI" be injected into every facet of our digital lives has huge ecological implications.

 ### Growth, growth, growth